Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 A peat operation also includes its associated infrastructure.

-AEP used the integrated resource management system model to design the policy.
+The Alberta government used the integrated resource management system model to design the policy.
 This incorporates cumulative effects in the long-term management of peat resources.

-AEP has mapped available peat resources with the least land use constraints.
+The Alberta government has mapped available peat resources with the least land use constraints.
 The map guides where peat operators can explore and apply for dispositions.